tomaspm98/SGI/tp3/README.md

 through a GeoJSON file, allowing for easy creation and modification using a GeoJSON editor.
 The game accommodates multiple circuits by appending the name and file path to the JSON file [circuits.json](./scene/circuits.json).
 To incorporate new features seamlessly, we developed a new parser specifically for the YASF file.
+The track contains checkpoints, represented by cones, that are used as checkpoints.
+The player needs to pass throught all the checkpoints in order to complete a lap.
+If the player misses a checkpoint, he can press `t` to teleport to the last checkpoint passed.

 ### Power Ups and Obstacles